 What style of meditation do you teach?

 In their pure form, without dogma, all meditation techniques have value.
-Still Moving teaches an effortless technique that you can learn and practice correctly, regardless of how busy you life, and mind, is.
+I teach simple techniques that you can learn and practice correctly, regardless of how busy your life, and mind, is.
 You don’t need to find a quiet place.
-You don’t have to sit in a particular way, or focus, or concentrate really hard.
+You don’t have to sit in an uncomfortable way or concentrate really hard.
 You don’t need to meditate for hours.
-You can practice anywhere, at any time.
+You can make it work for you.
 Most importantly, you can make it stick.